 Luxury Interior Design and Styling

 The cabin has solid-feeling buttons and knobs, high-quality materials, and attractive matte-finish wood.
 BMW 330i uses high-quality materials throughout—the matte-finish wood trim is particularly nice—and the cabin seems well-assembled.
 This trim receives a few enhancements, including a 16-speaker Harman Kardon surround-sound audio system, satellite radio, keyless entry, a Nappa leather-wrapped steering wheel, a hands-free trunk lid, and 18-inch alloy wheels.
-Shadow Sport Edition Design: The special Shadow Sport Edition Design gets a black kidney grille, black window surrounds, black headlight and air dam accents, darkened taillights, black exhaust tips, and two-tone 18-inch alloy wheels.
+Shadow Sport Edition Design: The special Shadow Sport Edition Design gets a black kidney grille, black window surrounds, 9007 led headlight bulbs in black headlamp and air dam accents, 912 led bulb in darkened taillights, black exhaust tips, and two-tone 18-inch alloy wheels.
 The oversized kidney grille is now much wider, the wraparound headlight clusters seem to emerge from under the grille and there are some exaggerated cuts on the bonnet.

 If there’s one thing that sets the C-Class back relative to the 3 Series, it’s that the Merc’s fully digital instrument display is available as an option, not as a standard feature.
 We’ve asked whether the yet-to-be-revealed 330i will be available with a manual transmission option, but since there’s hasn’t been an official announcement on the car, BMW 330i couldn’t share any info at this time.
 And the oil burners are the 318d and 320d that share the same engine that makes 150PS and 190PS, respectively.